Todd: So, Lucinda, you have a very natural family, I mean they're really into nature and the environment.

 Todd: OK, well sounds good.

-People that really love the environment and are very concerned with protecting the earth are frequently called 'tree-huggers.'
-This is also a common nickname for a hippie.
+People that really love the environment and are very concerned with protecting it are often called 'tree-huggers.'
 Notice the following:

-- Her music was always really popular with the tree-huggers.
+- Hippie music was always really popular with the

 - Our nature group is really just a bunch of tree-huggers.

 A 'naturopath' is a person who uses natural medicine and techniques to cure sicknesses, instead of modern medicine.
-A naturopath may use plants to help a person recover when he is sick.
 Notice the following:

-- He has been seeing a naturopath for his back problems.
+- Since the operation failed, he has been seeing a naturopath for his back problems.

 'Natural remedies' are cures that do not involve modern medicine.
-These would be things like teas, massages, herb mixtures, etc. Notice the following:
+Notice the following:

 - My grandmother always has the best natural remedies.

-- More people are looking for natural remedies to their medical problems now.
+- More people are looking for natural remedies to solve their

 'Pharmaceutical medicine' is a kind of medicine that you can only get after a trip to a doctor.
-You must request this medicine from a pharmacy, where it is highly regulated.
 Notice the following: